Welcome | spec | C-PLOT | Support | Downloads | Users | Contact

 where the file is owned by root and there is an s instead of an x in the first set of permissions.

 As soon as spec starts out, the effective user-id of the spec process is changed to that of the real user.
-The effective user-id is only changed back to root for the duration of the iopl() system call and at one other time.
-During the rest of the time, spec users will not have root privileges.
+The effective user-id is changed back to root for the duration of the iopl() system call.
+Also, I/O privilege is turned off for any spawned processed.

-The other time the root access is used by spec is to open /dev/mem for memory mapped devices such as the Oregon Micro System PC-58 motor controller and the Bit3 Model 403 VME controller.
+The root access is used by spec is to open /dev/mem for memory mapped devices such as the Oregon Micro System PC-58 motor controller and the Bit3 Model 403 VME controller.
 Just as with iopl(), root access is only turned on for the duration of the open() system call for "/dev/mem".

 The spec installation program will create the installed spec executables with the correct owner and modes if the Install script is run by the root user.